-Seeing the romantic city of Paris by boat is on the must-do list of most visitors to Paris and Seine cruises are very popular.
+Seeing the romantic city of Paris by boat is on the must-do list of most visitors to Paris and a Seine cruise is a very popular way to see Paris.
 These short river cruises allow you to take in many of the highlights of the city—the Louvre, the Eiffel Tower, the Musée d’Orsay, Notre Dame, etc.—as you float along the famous Seine River.
 However, deciding on the right cruise may be difficult as there are several companies that provide similar tours along the Seine River.
-In this article, we’ll give you the details on the most popular boat tours in the City of Light and help you decide which one might be best for you.
-We’ll also let you know which one we chose and why for our Seine river cruise experience.
+In this article, we’ll give you the details on the most popular sightseeing boat tours in the City of Light and help you decide which one might be best for you.
+We’ll also provide you with a list of Seine dinner cruises and companies offering private Seine river cruises for those looking for a special evening out.
+We’ll also let you know which one we chose and why for our own Seine river cruise experiences.

 This is the oldest company operating cruise boats on the Seine River, starting service after World War II, and these boats have become somewhat of a symbol of Paris.
 Bateaux Mouches has some of the biggest boats which are easy to spot because they are big, double-decker open-top boats with orange seats.